CafeTools/cafetools.github.io/VideoPlayer/README.md

 ## Features
 - Provides the functions of a typical video player.
 - Displays the player's death location provided by ScreenRecorder.
+- It can check various information that occurred in the game through subtitles.
 - The player can add and edit subtitles quickly and easily.

 ## Support Enviroment
 - Mac silicon, macOS 14.0 or higher
-- Windows 11 and Windows 10 version 1809 or higher
+- Windows 11 higher

 ## Installation (macOS)